-Candidacy Procedures Score: 10 The electoral process is fair at all levels, and controls by ad hoc commissions or the judiciary ensure the smooth running of elections.
+The electoral process is fair at all levels, and controls by ad hoc commissions or the judiciary ensure the smooth running of elections.
 There are some restrictions to assure that only serious candidates stand in presidential contests.
 These include a requirement that each potential candidate has to obtain 500 signatures of support from elected persons, such as mayors or senators, from a third of French départements, or counties, to prove his or her political relevance.
 In addition, candidates must pay a deposit of €15,000.
 But these restrictions do not limit the number or variety of political backgrounds of candidates.
+Ten candidates were present in the 2012 election and 11 candidates in 2017.
 Further restrictions to limit abuses were implemented in 2017.
 Spending is capped and now includes expenses for the primaries.
-In most local and national elections, many candidates decide to run as they often can benefit from advantages that help facilitate the variety of candidates, such as the free provision of electoral materials or a partial reimbursement of expenses for candidates who win more than 5% of the vote.
-Electoral fraud is exceptional but financial cheating is frequent as evidenced by the condemnation of Nicolas Sarkozy for the hidden costs of his 2012 campaign.
+In most local and national elections, many candidates decide to run because they benefit from equal access to the public media and from advantages such as the free provision of electoral materials or a partial reimbursement of expenses for candidates who win more than 5% of the vote.
+Electoral fraud is rare, but financial cheating is frequent, as evidenced by the condemnation of former President Nicolas Sarkozy for the hidden costs of his 2012 campaign.
 Some limitations are imposed on anti-constitutional parties.
-These restrictions, however, are exceptional.
+These restrictions, however, are exceptional and reviewed by the judiciary.